Sonicwall Redefines Cybersecurity, Sets New Standard With Next Generation Network Security Solutions Built For Msps

 Gen 8 Firewalls (NSa 2800/3800) : Mid-enterprise, high-performance NGFW built for more demanding SMB environments with advanced threat protection.

-Zero Trust Network Access (ZTNA) : Raising the bar relative to implementation and ease of use with a one-click ZTNA connector for secure, simple, policy-based access with dramatically improved network performance and security versus legacy VPN.

-Managed Protection Security Services (MPSS) : Backed by the SonicSentry NOC team, the new MPSS bundle extends our partner's bench with a team of network security professionals to ensure firewalls are configured, deployed and updated correctly to provide the best threat protection possible.
-MPSS is a must-have service from SonicWall that will fast become the industry standard for firewall management.
+Managed Protection Security Services (MPSS) : Backed by SonicSentry NOC team the new MPSS bundle extends our partner's bench with a team of network security professionals to ensure firewalls are configured, deployed and updated correctly to provide the best threat protection possible.
+MPSS is a must have service from SonicWall that will fast become the industry standard for firewall management.

 -